smarha/tech-writing-files/Just AI - AImybox - edit.md

 > The user has to activate your voice assistant before speaking with it.
 It could be a tap on the microphone button or any other way to wake the assistant.

-The user must activate your voice assistant before interacting with it.
+The user must activate the voice assistant before interacting with it.
 This can be done by tapping the microphone button or through any other way to wake the assistant

 > In this case the voice assistant listens for this word or phrase continuously in the background and once the user speaks it - the voice assistant starts to listen the voice command.